 Panniculitis causes large, tender bumps to form under the skin.
-They usually occur on the lower legs but can affect other parts of the body.
+They typically occur on the lower legs but can also affect other parts of the body.
+Causes include infections and autoimmune conditions.

 In this article, learn about the causes and types of panniculitis, as well as how it is treated.